 The text of the Format portion of IBIS 6.1, Section 10.3 is written primarily from the perspective of Usage In or InOut.
 This should be modified to ensure that the meaning of Usage Out arguments, if permitted, is clear.

 SOLUTION REQUIREMENTS:

-The IBIS specification must always convey its technical syntax requirements, and the context using that syntax, in a clear manner.
+The IBIS specification must meet these requirements:

+Table 1: Solution Requirements